Are You Worried That You’ll Never Be Able To Take Care Of Your Aging Parents The Way They Cared For You?

-Now that you’re doing it for them, a completely different set of circumstances is in place: you’re witnessing their decline, difficulties with simple, every-day tasks, their fear of losing independence, and perhaps, their ability to be safe in their own home
+Now that you’re doing it for them, a completely different set of circumstances is in place: you’re witnessing their decline, challenges with simple, every-day tasks, their fear of losing independence, and perhaps, their ability to be safe in their own home.

 And you?
 You’re overwhelmed at taking over your parents’ needs, you feel guilty you can’t do it all, frustration at the distance between you that prevents the kind of involvement you want to give.
-You don’t know what’s available, what’s appropriate, and whom to trust with your aging mom or dad.
+You don’t know what’s services and/or resources are available or appropriate, and you don't know whom to trust with your aging mom or dad.

-We know how you feel and are here to shoulder the care and responsibility with you.
-We are proud of the devoted, compassionate care we deliver with every visit or phone call.
+We understand how you feel and are here to shoulder the care and responsibility with you.
+We are proud of the individualized and compassionate care we deliver with every visit or phone call.
 Our team knows how important it is to build trust and a supportive relationship with your mom or dad.

-We’ll start that with a guarantee: We’re here for you and your loved one 24/7 in the uniquely customized level of service that works for you, your situation, and our shared desire to guide your parent to enhanced quality of life.
+We’ll start that with a guarantee: We’re here for you and your loved one 24/7 in the uniquely customized level of service that works for you, them, your situation, and also, our shared desire to guide your parent to an enhanced quality of life.